 If you run into trouble using the ANUPQ functions, some troubleshooting hints are given in Section 3.6.
-If you are still using GAP 4.2 you should probably scan this section before you read Chapter 4.
 If the troubleshooting hints don't help, Section 1.1 below, gives contact details for the authors of the components of the ANUPQ package.